sequencejeg/holbertonschool-shell/README.md

-For practice of Holberton School Shell, Basic projects.
+For use of Holberton School porjects involving Shell, Basics and etc.